 Life brings surprises at every moment.
 If you love travelling, you will surely want to cherish such moments.
 Such moments give a lot to learn and will make you aware of the things the next time.
 Last week I travelled to my maternal uncle’s village, Mahra (Mahda).
 It is a small village located in Charkhi Dadri district which is the youngest district of Haryana state.
 And this journey turned out to be one of the most memorable journeys of my life.
 Travelling has always been a fun and learning experience for me.
 No matter short or long, such journeys are always wonderful.
 I was lost in my childhood when I stepped in Mahra village.

 Visiting Mahra village after a long time

 I spent a big part of my childhood in this village.
 Considering this is my maternal uncle’s village, Mahra has always been my favourite, since I lived here, I studied here.
-Every day, I used to wake up to the beautiful sounds of bird chirruping, peacocks singing, landmass covered with green crops and the hills.
+Every day, I used to wake up to the beautiful sounds of birds chirruping, peacocks singing, landmass covered with green crops and the hills.
 Every morning used to be such a beautiful journey.
 Though I have spent my childhood here like every other Indian kid, but I also studied here.
 I moved to my maternal uncle’s in 5th class.
 I was admitted to NRJ Ser.
 Sec.
 School Jhujhu Kalan which is a village almost 4 KM away from Mahra village.
 This village used to be the main market.
 So, I studied here from 5th to 8th, till 2005 and then I went back to Mahendergarh for further schooling.
 And then my maternal uncle too left this village due to his government job and the house was locked.
 We would go once a year.
 This time, I didn’t plan the journey.